 The Chemistry Laboratory has obtained the accreditation of the first 6 test methods, with the issue of the 1863L certificate by Accredia, the Single National Accreditation Body that certifies the competence, independence and impartiality of the certification bodies, inspection and verification, and testing and calibration laboratories.
-It is an important milestone, which certifies compliance with the most stringent international requirements imposed by the ISO/IEC 17025 standard ("General requirements for the Compliance with ISO 17025 and the consequent
+It is an important milestone, which certifies compliance with the most stringent international requirements imposed by the ISO/IEC 17025 standard ("General requirements for the competence of testing and calibration laboratories").
+Compliance with ISO 17025 and the consequent Accredia accreditation are the only elements that prove the competence of a laboratory to provide technically valid results.

-CERTIFIED WITH PROFICENCY TEST ACCREDIA ACCREDITATION ACCORDING TO ISO 17
+CERTIFIED WITH PROFICENCY TEST ACCREDIA ACCREDITATION ACCORDING TO ISO 17025